code-for-nashville/oss-intro-class/CONTRIBUTING.md

 Nobody likes writing docs except for that one person that does.
 We're not that person.
 We'd be happy for people to submit PR's contributing to the documentation with useful examples and gotchas, or to clean out obsolete docs.
-(Inaccurate docs are ofter worse than no docs.)
+(Inaccurate docs are often worse than no docs.)

 ## Tests